Apollo

 Where can you park a campervan overnight in Wellington?

-Travelers in self-contained campervans can stay overnight for free for a maximum of 4 nights per calendar month in two specially designated zones:
+Travelers in certified self-contained campervans can stay overnight for free for a maximum of 4 nights per calendar month in two specially designated zones:

 • The southern end of the Marina Car Park at Evans Bay